ramyasathiya/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Initialize Parameters:
+Step 1.Initialize Parameters:

 Start with random values for the model's parameters: the slope (m) and the intercept (b).

-2.Predict Output:
+Step 2.Predict Output:

 For each data point (x_i, y_i), calculate the predicted value (y_hat_i) using the current values of m and b: y_hat_i = m * x_i + b

-3.Calculate Cost Function (Mean Squared Error):
+Step 3.Calculate Cost Function (Mean Squared Error):

 Compute the difference between the predicted value and the actual value for each data point.
 Square the differences and calculate the mean of these squared differences:
 MSE = (1/n) * Σ(y_i - y_hat_i)^2

-4.Calculate Gradients:
+Step 4.Calculate Gradients:

 Compute the partial derivatives of the cost function with respect to m and b:
 ∂MSE/∂m = (2/n) * Σ(x_i * (y_hat_i - y_i))
 ∂MSE/∂b = (2/n) * Σ(y_hat_i - y_i)

-5.Update Parameters:
+Step 5.Update Parameters:

 Update the values of m and b using the gradient descent update rule: m = m - α * ∂MSE/∂m b = b - α * ∂MSE/∂b
 Here, α is the learning rate, which controls the step size in the gradient descent.

-6.Repeat Steps 2-5:
+Step 6.Repeat Steps 2-5:

 Iterate through steps 2-5 multiple times until the cost function converges to a minimum or reaches a specified number of iterations.
 ## Program: